Mineola Superintendent's Blog

 The findings in this study revealed that when using an iPad to complete differentiated homework, student assessment scores in reading literature were influenced by grade level and mood.
 The findings in this study revealed student grade level and present mood influenced their growth on reading literature assessment scores when completing differentiated homework using an iPad.
 Additional findings indicated that as they got older, students reported less engagement with iPad assignments.
 The study concluded with recommendations for improving; engagement level, percentage of assignments completed and teacher awareness of student mood.

-Posted 10 years ago at 8:04 am.
+Posted 10 years, 7 months ago at 8:04 am.

 Add a comment